My passion is writing about love, sex, dating, and relationships. I write based on my own personal experiences and those that I relate to.

 I get that some people believe that by asking or getting help shows a sign of weakness.
 While there are others who are too prideful to admit that they need help, therefore shutting down any advice or help that is given to them.
-And then there are those few people who won't take advice or help because deep down they enjoy people feeling sorry for them.
+And then there are those few people who will not take advice or help because deep down inside they enjoy people feeling sorry for them.
 Really?!

 There are moments in all our lives that we need help.
 No one should ever feel as though they don't have anyone to count on or that they are weak for needing help.
 Frankly, that's sad and a great way to create emotional distance from your significant other.

 Issues that are not fully dealt with openly, honestly, and timely can be wearing on any relationship...

 I was once in a relationship with a guy who had bipolar tendencies—which was unbeknownst to me until several months into our relationship.

 This guy was not only romantic and chivalrous he was also attentive and caring.
 He and I were also compatible in many ways.
 We both loved to travel, had the same interests, hobbies, life goals and spiritual views.
 We liked the same music, TV programs, and had the same taste in restaurants and overall style.